James S. Brown: Career

 Brown remained in Cincinnati and was admitted to the Ohio State Bar in 1843.
 While living there, he became acquainted with Catholic priest Father John Henni who, in 1843, became the first Archbishop of Milwaukee.
 In 1844, Archbishop Henni convinced Brown to follow him to Milwaukee.
 Although only 21, Brown quickly distinguished himself as an attorney in the Wisconsin Territory and, in 1845, was elected prosecuting attorney of Milwaukee County.

 Brown soon established a law partnership with Thomas L. Ogden, who was from New York (and with whom he lived), and James Halliday.
 In 1848, in the election that also ratified the Constitution of Wisconsin, Brown was elected on the Democratic Party ticket as the state's first Attorney General—he was 24 years old.
 Though a candidate for renomination in 1849, the Democratic party instead nominated S. Park Coon at their convention in Madison on the first ballot.

 In the heated political climate preceding the American Civil War, an arsonist tried to burn down his house in 1858 but only succeeded in destroying a woodshed.
 Brown was also part of a group that attempted to establish a law school in Milwaukee, but failed, so the fledgling Milwaukee Bar Association remained a social group.
-Elected—without opposition—the 13th mayor of Milwaukee in 1860, Brown took office in 1861 and restored the city's credit, as well as purchased the city's first steam engine fire truck and paid fire company.
+Elected—without opposition—the 13th mayor of Milwaukee in 1860, Brown took office in 1861, restored the city's credit, purchased the city's first steam engine fire truck, and paid the fire company.
 He declined to run for re-election in 1862, facing criticism for his handling of a bank riot in June 1861 as well as for cuts in the police budget.

-Instead in 1862, Brown ran for Congress as a War Democrat and defeated incumbent Republican John F. Potter to represent Wisconsin's 1st congressional district.
+Instead, in 1862, Brown ran for Congress as a War Democrat and defeated incumbent Republican John F. Potter to represent Wisconsin's 1st congressional district.
 He served one term in the United States House of Representatives during the 38th Congress, from March 4, 1863, to March 3, 1865.
 In 1864 he ran for re-election but was denounced as anti-Union and ultimately withdrew from the race.
 Union General Halbert E. Paine, a Republican, succeeded to the seat.
 Brown would challenge him and lose in 1866.

 After his loss in 1866 and suffering from health problems, Brown traveled to Europe with his second wife, Emily.
-By 1869 the Browns were in Dresden in the Kingdom of Saxony (present day Germany).
+By 1869 the Browns were in Dresden in the Kingdom of Saxony (present-day Germany).
 They returned to the United States in 1873, where he practiced law once again in Milwaukee and managed his various real estate investments.